Margaret’s Lucky Butterscotch Brownies

 Mix all ingredients; spread in 8×8 buttered pan.
 Bake 25 minutes at 350 degrees.
 Cut while warm.

 For an elegant chocolate version, you can sprinkle the top with chocolate chips when you take it out of the oven.
 Let sit 5 minutes to melt (be patient — when the chips are ready to spread, you’ll know, because they’ll look glossy) and then spread with a knife.
-Let it cool a bit more, then cut into squares before it cools completely.
+Let it cool a bit more, then cut into squares before the chocolate cools and hardens completely.